News

 Virtual Campus Experience (external link)

 Explore Aalto University’s campus from anywhere in the world!
-Our digital guides, an Aalto University student and an assistant professor, introduce you to our learning facilities, laboratories, workshops, service spots and outdoor spaces.
-The tour can be experienced on desktop, mobile or VR headset.
+Our digital guides introduce you to our learning facilities, laboratories, workshops, service spots and outdoor spaces.
+Experience the tour on desktop, mobile or with VR headset.

 • Published: